nodejs/node/doc/api/webcrypto.md

 * Returns: {string}

-Generates a random [RFC 4122][] Version 4 UUID.
+Generates a random [RFC 4122][] version 4 UUID.
 The UUID is generated using a cryptographic pseudorandom number generator.

 ## Class: `CryptoKey`